 This is especially important since dental issues usually are not evident and have no symptoms in their early stages.

-Early detection of dental problems can prevent them from getting worse and requiring more advance form of treatment later on.
-Patients are advised to visit their dentist at least twice a year.
+Early detection of dental problems can prevent them from getting worse and requiring the more advanced form of treatment later on.